unascribed-archive/Visage/README.md

 Edit the `conf/master.conf` file.
 It is self-documenting.

 #### Running
 Run `java -jar Visage.jar --master`.
-It will pick up the `master.conf` in the current directory and use it.
+It will pick up the `master.conf` in the `conf` directory and use it.
+If you need to use a different config file, use the `--config` option.

 ### Slave
 Visage systems can optionally have a (theoretically) infinite number of slaves.
 A good example of a slave is a computer